 The Refuge is located 30 miles south of Burns, Oregon in the southeast corner of the state.
 The Refuge is open from dawn until dusk each day.
-The Visitor Center at Refuge Headquarters will be open from 8:00 am to 4:00 pm each day beginning March 10.
+The Visitor Center at Refuge Headquarters will be open from 8:00 am to 4:00 pm Monday through Thursday and Friday from 8:00 am to 3:00 pm.
 Brochures are available in brochure boxes outside of the Visitor Center.
 The Refuge Museum, located at Headquarters, is open from dawn until dusk each day.

 You may also be interested in recent bird sightings in the area hosted by HarneyBirder.com.

 A number of studies have been conducted over the last few years to inventory bats, bees and moths using habitat on the Refuge.
 Reports summarizing the occurrence of these species on the Refuge are now available:

 Hunting Changes for the 2014-2015 Season

 A number of changes have been made to the hunting program on the Refuge.
 Details about these changes can be found on our Hunting page.

 New Video about the impact of Invasive Common Carp in Malheur Lake